JanSharp/VRCLockstep/notes.md

 - SerializeState
 - DeserializeState (Allowed to modify (or initialize) the game state it is associated with)

-TODO: the ability to take master from another master in Lockstep
-  TODO: change the back and forth to go like this: It'll be faster and arguably more reliable
-    - `master <- requester`
-    - wait for first mutable tick
-    - `master -> requester`
-    - wait 1 second
-    - `master <- requester`
-    - wait 1 second
-    - `master -> requester`
-    - change master
 TODO: add lockstep info UI with basic information and notifications/log
   - show local client state
   - show client count